 This unofficial guide, with updates to reflect the May 2019 “financial support” interpretation and pending expansion to contracts, will help you understand the rules of the U.S. government’s “Protecting Human Life in Global Health Assistance” policy (also known as the Global Gag Rule).
 The restrictions prohibit U.S. global health assistance from being provided to non-U.S. nongovernmental organizations (NGOs) that use funding from any other source to perform abortion in cases other than life endangerment, rape or incest; to provide counseling and referral for abortion; or to lobby to make abortion legal or more available in their own country.

-Note: Translations in Arabic, French, Nepali, Portuguese, Spanish and Swahili will also be made available.
+Note: Translation in Nepali will also be made available.

 On January 23, 2017, President Trump signed a presidential memorandum reimposing the Mexico City Policy.
 During prior Republican administrations, this policy only restricted U.S. government assistance for family planning and reproductive health programs.
 The 2017 memorandum directed the secretary of state, in coordination with the secretary of health and human services, “to implement a plan to extend the [policy’s] requirements … to global health assistance furnished by all departments and agencies.”
 The new, broader Mexico City Policy restrictions were renamed as the “Protecting Life in Global Health Assistance” policy.